MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 # [View reports](#tab/View)

 In the DPM Administrator Console, you can display both new and historical reports in Internet Explorer.
-You can use the Reporting Services Web toolbar at the top of a report to customize, export, or print it.
+Use the Reporting Services Web toolbar at the top of a report to customize, export, or print it.

-1. You can request a new report with the following settings:
+1. Request a new report by using the following settings:

-    - Display - You can view a report group by protected computer or protection group.
+    - Display - View a report group by protected computer or protection group.

-    - You can specify or exclude a specific time period.
-You can set report granularity as follows:
+    - Specify or exclude a specific time period.
+Set report granularity as follows:

         - Week - Seven days - from Sunday through Saturday